jfinkhaeuser/octiron/README.md

 # octiron

-*Octiron magically transforms events to GitHub "events".*
+*Octiron is an event bus with the ability to magically transform events.*

 Events octiron responds to can be any classes or Hash prototypes.
-Using transmogrifiers, events can be turned into other kinds of events.
+Using transmogrifiers, events can be turned into other kinds of events transparently.

-GitHub "events" are API calls to GitHub that modify something, e.g. create or delete issues, comments, etc.

-The gem includes some transmogrifiers that transmogrify Hash events to GitHub API calls via octokit.

-Users neet to provide some GitHub authentication information, and transmogrifiers from their own bespoke events to Hash events, and octiron takes care of turning this into GitHub API calls.

 # Usage